chipitaps/fred-scraper/README.md

 - [Google Drive](https://docs.apify.com/platform/integrations/drive)
 - and [much more](https://docs.apify.com/platform/integrations).

-Alternatively, you can use webhooks to carry out an action whenever an event occurs, e.g. get a notification whenever FRED Scraper successfully finishes a run.
+Alternatively, you can use webhooks to carry out an action whenever an event occurs, e.g. get a notification whenever the scraper successfully finishes a run.

 ## 🔗 Recommended Actors